teegre/btspk/README.md

-# BTSPK / VDIM
+# BTSPK

 **Btspk**: Connect bluetooth audio device.
-**Vdim**: -6dB dimmer.

 ## DEPENDENCIES

-Latest version of: bash, bluez-tools, bluez-utils, coreutils, libpulse, pulseaudio.
+Latest version of: bash, bluez-tools, bluez-utils, coreutils.

-## WARNING
+## LICENSE

+This program is released under the terms of the GPL version 3 license.
-This program is free software, provided AS IS with ABSOLUTELY NO WARRANTY.
+It is free software, provided AS IS with ABSOLUTELY NO WARRANTY.

 See LICENSE file included in this repository.